 Here are three reasons:

-1. Fewer Chances of Error
+1. Fewer chances of error

 A backup plugin knows when WordPress is in an idle state and not performing any operations on the database.

-If you backup WordPress manually, you might make a backup while WordPress is performing an operation on the database.
-And when this happens, your backup, when restored will break your website.
+If you back up WordPress manually, you might make a backup while WordPress is performing a resource-heavy operation.

-2. Peace of Mind
+2. Peace of mind

 A plugin will make automatic backups even when you are out on holiday.
 Heck, it can create automatic backups while you’re busy with other blogging-related tasks.

 There is a lot you don’t know about WordPress unless you are a web developer.